Skip to main content

 The Default Workspace

-Every environment starts with a workspace named main.
+Every environment starts with a workspace named main:

 • main uses the shared /workspace root

-• it has a primary tmux session
+• It has a primary tmux session

 • rmux workspace attach targets it by default